Be an Equine Ambassador

 Thousands of horses across the country are at risk of homelessness and poor welfare as they move from one career to the next.
 The good news is that research conducted by the ASPCA suggests there could be at least 1.2 million households—or approximately 2.3 million adults—in the U.S. with both the resources and desire to adopt horses in need.

 The ASPCA aims to help horses transition to new careers and safe homes by increasing the number of successful horse adoptions.
-One way we are working toward this goal is by partnering with The Right Horse Initiative to promote the bond between horses and humans, and to support a national movement to improve the lives of horses through equine adoption and a dialogue of kindness and respect.
+One way we are working toward this goal is through The Right Horse Initiative, which became an ASPCA program in November 2019.
+The Right Horse promotes the bond between horses and humans, and supports a national movement to improve the lives of horses through equine adoption and a dialogue of kindness and respect.

 Keeping Horses Safe